rsyncd.conf(5) — Linux manual page

 You may use references to environment variables in the values of

-expanded as late as possible (when the string is first used in
+as late as possible (when the string is first used in the

-the program), allowing for the use of variables that rsync sets
+program), allowing for the use of variables that rsync sets at

-parameters (such as true/false settings) are expanded when read
+(such as true/false settings) are expanded when read from the

-from the config file.
-If a variable does not exist in the
+config file.
+If a variable does not exist in the environment, or

-are passed through unchanged.
-This helps with backward
+unchanged.
+This helps with backward compatibility and safety

 MODULE PARAMETERS top

-Modules are exported by specifying a module name in square
+are exported by specifying a module name in square brackets

-brackets [module] followed by the parameters for that module.
+[module] followed by the parameters for that module.
+The module

-The module name cannot contain a slash or a closing square
+name cannot contain a slash or a closing square bracket.
+If the

-bracket.
-If the name contains whitespace, each internal sequence
+name contains whitespace, each internal sequence of whitespace

-of whitespace will be changed into a single space, while leading
+will be changed into a single space, while leading or trailing

 There is also a special module name of "[global]" that does not